-Living standards are a key measure of a country's economic well-being.
+Living standards are a crucial measure of a country's economic well-being and the quality of life enjoyed by its citizens.
 Real Gross Domestic Product (Real GDP) per head is a widely used indicator of living standards.
-It represents the average economic output per person in a country and reflects the average level of material well-being.
+This section will explore what Real GDP per head is, how it's calculated, and its significance.

 What is Real GDP per Head?